bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Do we need "read" permissions for applications?

-All data in ADX is currently public and could be accessed by network sync.
+All data in ATP is currently public and could be accessed by network sync.
 Is there any real value in describing read perms given that an app could talk to the sync protocol and get the same data?

 ### How do "views" get resolved to HTTP endpoints?